emqx/emqx-docs/en_US/getting-started/getting-started.md

 EMQX dashboard comes with a built-in, WebSocket-based MQTT client.

-Open Dashboard and enter the page of **Tools -> Websocket**, where you can use the MQTT over WebSocket client to quickly access EMQX.
+Open Dashboard and enter the page of **Tools -> WebSocket**, where you can use the MQTT over WebSocket client to quickly access EMQX.

-The Websocket page provides you with a simple but effective WebSocket client tool, which can be used for publishing, subscribing, and inspecting messages.
+The WebSocket page provides you with a simple but effective WebSocket client tool, which can be used for publishing, subscribing, and inspecting messages.

 ![emqx-mqtt-websocket-tool-en](./assets/emqx-mqtt-websocket-tool-en.png)